 The appraisers are not relatives, but they were worth noting for future reference if needed.

 ↪️ Are you struggling to break through your brick walls?

 Grab your copy of this FREE Brick Wall Busting Guide:

 1890 Newspaper Notice

 $40,000 is left to widow and children

 John Townley is a well-known insurance man

-The information in the probate notice aligns with what I had discovered in other records with one exception.
+The probate notice's information aligns with what I had discovered in other records, with one exception.
 John Townley, so far as I have researched in census records, was a bricklayer.
 Did he change careers near the 1890s?

 Additional Analysis of John's Probate Records